- Ramadan - Wikipedia

 - Ramadan | Islam, Fasting, Timing, Traditions, Rules, Meanings, Iftar . . .

-- What is Ramadan and how do Muslims observe the Islamic holy month?
+- A look at Ramadan and how Muslims observe the holy month

 - Ramadan - National Geographic Society